radareorg/radare2-book/src/analysis/code_analysis.md

 every supported platform/target/testcase.
 Two more options can affect the jump tables analysis results too:

-- `anal.ijmp` - follow the indirect jumps, some jump tables rely on them
+- `anal.jmp.indir` - follow the indirect jumps, some jump tables rely on them
 - `anal.datarefs` - follow the data references, some jump tables use those

 ### Platform specific controls